henryEcode/JavaScript-Building-Blocks/JSBuildingblock/object and operators.md

 2. The dot notation "." we call keypairs in an object by applying period and the key of the objects.eg: access the age in the above illustration. people.age

-*** Unlike strings and arrays, Objects can not be accessed using the index of keys.
+*** Unlike strings and arrays, Objects can not be accessed using the index numbers.

 Items can be deleted from object